JuliaBaucher/AgenticScreeningDemo/README.md

 How it works:
 The user enters the job description, candidate CV, and answers to interview questions in the UI, and the system evaluates the application and provides a final decision: approved for interview, missing information, or rejected with a rejection reason.
 To facilitate the demo, there are predefined examples for each scenario.
 The system also returns execution and business metrics.

-I selected a serverless architecture with a lightweight front end hosted on GitHub and an AWS-based backend with storage on S3, orchestration through Step Functions, and LLM integration via Bedrock.
+I selected a serverless architecture with a lightweight front end hosted on GitHub and an AWS-based backend with storage on S3 and modular lamnbda worker fucntions, orchestration through Step Functions, and LLM integration via Bedrock.

 First, I load the job description.
 At this step, the system derives a job requirements schema based on simple keyword-based rules (must-have and nice-to-have) and prepares metadata such as job ID, location ID, and versioning for auditability and traceability.